-19. The Tourism Commission commissioned a consultancy study to develop the Plan in August 2002.
-The objective of the Plan is to improve the lighting effects of the buildings on both sides of the Victoria Harbour to further enhance the night vista of Hong Kong and strengthen its position as a premier tourist destination.

-20. With the support from the Tourism Strategy Group, the Tourism Commission then took forward the implementation of the Plan in partnership with the private sector.
-During phase 1 of the Plan, the government took the lead to improve the lighting effects for two government buildings (City Hall and Queensway Government Offices) and two public buildings (Hong Kong Convention and Exhibition Centre and Hong Kong Academy for Performing Arts).
-Thirteen other private buildings and the Chinese People's Liberation Army (PLA) Forces Hong Kong Building also joined the Plan.
+- 20. The Tourism Commission commissioned a consultancy study to develop the Plan in August 2002.
+The objective of the Plan is to improve the lighting effects of the buildings on both sides of the Harbour to further enhance the night vista of Hong Kong and strengthen its position as a premier tourist destination. - 21.
+With the support from the Tourism Strategy Group, the Tourism Commission then took forward the implementation of the Plan in partnership with the private sector.
+During phase 1 of the Plan, the Government took the lead to improve the lighting effects for two government buildings (City Hall and Queensway Government Offices).
+Subsequently, two public buildings (Hong Kong Convention and Exhibition Centre and Hong Kong Academy for Performing Arts), thirteen other private buildings and the Chinese People's Liberation Army (PLA) Forces Hong Kong Building also joined the Plan.
 This partnership resulted in a world first for Hong Kong: "A Symphony of Lights" which was launched in January 2004.
+The Show was enhanced with rooftop pyrotechnic displays during the launch month and the 1 May 2004 Golden Week.
+Photographs of the Show with and without rooftop pyrotechnics are at Enclosure 4.